google/web-api-gateway/README.md

 #### Git:

-Git is a code storing program, which will be able to retrieve a current copy of Web Api Gateway’s source code.
+Git is a code storing program, which will be able to retrieve a current copy of Web API Gateway’s source code.
 If you’re using the suggested Ubuntu VM approach, run this command to install Git:

 ```